uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spsv.rst

 spsv
 ====

-Solves a system of linear equations for a triangular sparse matrix.
+Solves a system of linear equations where the coefficients are described by a triangular sparse matrix.

 .. rubric:: Description and Assumptions